JanWilczek/wolf-sound-blog/_posts/fx/2022-05-17-lowpass-highpass-filter-plugin-with-juce.md

   // if we perform highpass filtering, we need to
   // invert the output of the allpass (multiply it
   // by -1)
-  auto sign = highpass ? -1.f : 1.f;
+  const auto sign = highpass ? -1.f : 1.f;

   // helper variable
   const auto tan = std::tan(PI * cutoffFrequency / samplingRate);
+  // allpass coefficient is constant while processing
+  // a block of samples
-  // allpass coefficient; calculated for each sample const auto a1 = (tan - 1.f) / (tan + 1.f);
+  const auto a1 = (tan - 1.f) / (tan + 1.f);

   // actual processing; each channel separately